foundertherapy/django-redis-secure/README.md

 ```

 # Scheduler related usage
 This library also provides additional functionality for that encrypts the payload of RQ jobs.
 To make use of this functionality, first ensure that `DJANGO_REDIS_SECURE_CACHE_NAME` is defined in your settings (if not set, this setting will default to using the `default` cache).
-Once configured, replace all instances of the `django_rq.job` decorator with ``@secure_redis.rq_job`.
-The ``@secure_redis.rq_job` provides the following functionality:
+Once configured, replace all instances of the `django_rq.job` decorator with `@secure_redis.secure_rq.job`.
+The `@secure_redis.secure_rq.job` provides the following functionality:

 1. A `delay` method, which can be used when calling the task method (ex: `my_task.delay()`).
 This method has the same functionality as `django_rq.job.delay`
 2. An `enqueue_at` method, which can be used when calling the task method (ex: `my_job.enqueue_at()`).
 This method has the same functionality as `django_rq.Scheduler.enqueue_at`
 3. A `schedule_once` method, which can be used when calling the task method (ex: `my_job.schedule_once()`).
 This method has the same functionality as `django_rq.Scheduler.schedule`, but will check if the method already exists and will not add it to the scheduler a second time.

 ## Important:
-When using the `@secure_redis.rq_job decorator`, the method name displayed in the Django admin will be that of the wrapped proxy method instead of the actual task method name.
+When using the `@secure_redis.secure_rq.job decorator`, the method name displayed in the Django admin will be that of the wrapped proxy method instead of the actual task method name.
 If you want to see the actual task method name in the Django admin, you must use `secure_redis.urls` instead of `django_rq.urls` when installing RQ into the Django admin in your `urls.py` file.